 15-I.C.
-HOUSING QUALITY STANDARDS (HQS)
+SRO HOUSING QUALITY STANDARDS

-HQS requirements described in Chapter 8 apply to SRO housing except that sanitary facilities, and space and security characteristics must meet local code standards for SRO housing.
+Housing quality standards requirements described in the applicable portion of Chapter 8 apply to SRO housing except that sanitary facilities, and space and security characteristics must meet local code standards for SRO housing.
 In the absence of applicable local code standards for SRO housing, the following standards apply:

 - Access: Access doors to the SRO unit must have working locks for privacy.
 The occupant must be able to access the unit without going through any other unit.
 Each unit must have immediate access to two or more approved means of exit from the building, appropriately marked and leading to safe and open space at ground level.
 The SRO unit must also have any other means of exit required by State or local law. - Fire Safety: All SRO facilities must have a sprinkler system that protects major spaces.
 "Major spaces" are defined as hallways, large common areas, and any other areas specified in local fire, building, or safety codes.
-SROs must also have hardwired smoke detectors, and any other fire and safety equipment required by state or local law.
+SROs must also have hard-wired smoke detectors, and any other fire and safety equipment required by state or local law.